25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 - Requires an algorithm and a key

-- Symmetric algorithms use the same key for both encryption and decryption
+- [Symmetric](#symmetric-encryption) algorithms use the same key for both encryption and decryption

-- Asymmetric (or public key) algorithms use different keys for encryption (the public key) and decryption (the private key)
+- [Asymmetric] (or public key) algorithms use different keys for encryption (the public key) and decryption (the private key)

 1. Encryption At Rest
 2. Encryption Transit

 ### Symmetric Encryption

+Symmetric encryption uses a single key to encrypt and decrypt.

+- Key needs to be shared
+- Which makes it less secure

 2 Types:

 - Block ciphers encrypt a fixed size of n-bits of data at a time (e.g. DES, 3DES, AES)

+  - AES (Advanced Encryption Standard)

 - Stream ciphers encrypt 1 byte of data at a time